ubcbraincircuits/AHF_setup/README_2.md

 *****This Guide Assumes You Have Already Succesfully Installed AutoHeadFix and its Dependancies*****
 1) To start AutoHeadFix use the following command **sudo python3 __main__2.py**

-2) At the prompt, select a AHF task configuration file or create your own  To create your own configration file simply enter 0 and follow the prompts on screen to set various parameters.
+2) At the prompt, select a AHF task configuration file or create your own.
+To create your own configration file simply enter 0 and follow the prompts on screen to set various parameters.

 3) The Task settings screen displays your current settings (options 1 thru 38) (retrived from the corresponding jsn) At the screeen you my select any number (1 to 38) in order to change any parameters associated with that object (pins, ect)